The final price for Croatia yacht rental mostly depends on these factors:

 Starting date of your sailing holidays

-Besides higher rental fee on cats, also expect about 50% higher cost on fuel and port fees.
-High season ( end of July ) rental price on new 40-foot catamaran with 4 cabins is comparable to a 5-cabin 50-foot sailing yacht and lies at around 5.500€ per week.
+Besides the charter price of a catamaran expect also larger cost on fuel and port fees.
+High season rental price on standard 40-foot catamaran with 4 cabins is comparable to a new 5-cabin 50-foot sailing yacht and begins at 5.000€ per week.

-4. Bareboat yachts in Croatia are significantly cheaper during the pre-season months April, May and in post-season in October.
-Through June and September expect moderate prices, while the rental prices in July and August are highest.
-Find some tips on when is best time to sail Croatia, that might help you with choosing the dates.
+4. Bareboat yachts in Croatia are significantly cheaper during pre-season months April, May and in October.
+In June and September the prices are best balanced comparing the season and the rental cost.
+You can expect highest prices in July and August when weather is simply glorious and everything is in full swing.

 Skippered yacht charter in Croatia is definitively the best opportunity to discover the highlight of this magnificent coast at your own pace.
 If you don't own the corresponding boat license or have a lack of knowledge about the sailing area, the weather conditions or best restaurants in the area, sailing in Croatia with skipper, is your top choice.